Camp JORI is a co-ed Jewish overnight and day camp that provides amazing summer experiences for children in grades K-10.

 Shabbat at JORI: Campers and staff enjoy a traditional Friday night Shabbat dinner complete with dancing and singing.
 Lively Shabbat services follow.
 Israeli dancing and an oneg Shabbat treat round out the evening.
 Saturdays are marked by late breakfasts in pajamas, swimming and a special event, often organized by our Israeli staff.
 Shabbat ends with a Havdalah campfire and ice cream delivered to the cabins!

-We provide two 3.5 week sessions: Trip 1 & Trip 2 for campers entering grades 2-8.
-First time campers can register for Mini Sessions which are 12 days long.
+We provide two sessions: Trip 1 is 4 weeks & Trip 2 is 3 weeks for campers entering grades 2-8.
+First time campers can register for Mini Sessions which are 14 days long.

-Campers who want to stay longer than 3.5 weeks but not the full 7 week season can register for an extension to lengthen their stay to 5.5 weeks.
+Campers who want to stay longer than one of the scheduled Trips but not the full 7 week season can register for an extension to lengthen their stay to 6 weeks.

 For ninth and tenth graders, Camp JORI offers the LIT (Leader-in-Training) Program.
 Designed for this age group, the older campers participate in leadership development daily, as well as enjoy additional choice in their activities, a weekly field trip, an opportunity to share skills with younger campers and the chance to perform community service.
 LITs live in their own village on camp as well.